 Despite its modest size, since World War

 II, Denmark has participated in generally UN sanctioned, and often NATO led, military and humanitarian operations, including: Cyprus, Bosnia and Herzegovina, Korea, Egypt, Croatia, Kosovo, Ethiopia, Afghanistan, Iraq, Somalia and recently Libya.
-In 2009 Anders Fogh Rasmussen resigned as Prime Minister of Denmark to become the Secretary General of NATO.
+In 2009 Anders Fogh Rasmussen resigned as Prime Minister of Denmark to become the Secretary General of

 entry at The World Factbook